Adapted from The Frog Commissary Cookbook by Steven Poses, Anne Clark, and Becky Roller (Doubleday, 1985)

 ¼ cup peanuts, dry roasted or honey roasted

-Hot cooked white rice (I now use basmati.)
+Hot cooked white rice (I use basmati)

 Blanch the broccoli and carrots in plenty of boiling water for 1 minute.
-Drain, and set aside.
+Drain and set aside.

 No comments: